af83/ucengine-docs/core/events.md

 ### internal.roster.delete

 Sent by U.C.Engine.
-It notifies that a new user quitted the current meeting.
+It notifies that a new user exited the current meeting.

 Example: